johnrearden/pa-data-driven-design/README.md

 - The training data to fit the model comes from the Kaggle data set.
 	- Train data - features: all variables, but Model', 'Company', 'Multi_Engine', 'THR', 'SHP', 'Hmax_(One)', and 'ROC_(One)'

+## Epics and User Stories
+* The project was split into five Epics and within each of these, User Stories according to the agile methodology.

+### Epic - Information Gathering and Data Collection
+* **User Story A1** - As a data scientist, I can import/upload the dataset from Kaggle to my workspace.
+* **User Story A2** - As a data scientist, I can load a saved dataset so that I can inspect, analyze, threat and modify the data for viusalization and ML tasks.

+### Epic - Data Visualization, Cleaning, and Preparation
+* **User Story B1** - As a data scientist, I can visualize the dataset with graphs and images so that I can interpret and test hypothesis.
+* **User Story B2** - As a data scientist, I can evaluate the dataset to determine what data cleaning tasks need to be carried out.
+* **User Story B3** - As a data scientist, I can impute or drop missing data to prepare the dataset for a ML model.
+* **User Story B4** - As a data scientist, I can determine whether the target requires balancing in order to ensure the ML is not fed imbalanced data.
+* **User Story B5** - As a data scientist, I can carry out feature engineering to best transform the data for the ML model.

+### Epic - Model Training, Optimization and Validation
+* **User Story C1** - As a data scientist, I can split the data into a train and test set to prepare it for the ML model.
+* **User Story C2** - As a data scientist, I can fit a ML pipeline with all the data to prepare the ML model for deployment.
+* **User Story C3** - As a data scientist, I can determine the best algorithms for the ML models to test the hypothesis's.
+* **User Story C4** - As a data scientist, I can carry out an extensive hyperparameter optimization to ensure the ML model gives the best results
+* **User Story C5** - As a data scientist, I can determine the best features from the ML pipeline to determine whether the it can be optimized further.
+* **User Story C6** - As a data scientist, I can evaluate the ML model's performance to determine whether it can successfully test the Hypothesis.

+### Epic - Dashboard Planning, Designing, and Development
+* **User Story D1** - As a domain specific user, I can view a project summary that describes the project, dataset and business requirements to understand the project at a glance.
+* **User Story D2** - As a domain specific user, I can view the project hypotheses and validations to determine what the project was trying to achieve and whether it was successful.
+* **User Story D3** - As a domain specific user, I can enter unseen data into the model and receive a prediction.
+* **User Story D4** - As an data scientist, I can view the analysis to see how the outcomes were arrived at.
+* **User Story D5** - As an data scientist, I can view all the data to understand the model performance and see statistics related to the model.
+* **User Story D6** - As a domain specific user, I can view the project conclusions to see if the model was successful and if the business requirements met.

+### Epic - Dashboard Deployment and Release
+* **User Story E1** - As a domain specific user, I can view the project dashboard on a live deployed website.
+* **User Story E2** - As a data scientist user, I can follow instructions in the readme to fork the repository and deploy the project for myself.

 ## Dashboard Design